DavesCodeMusings/ldapinator/README.md

 ```
 services:
   ldapinator:
+    build: .
-    image: davescodemusings/ldapinator:latest
+    image: ldapinator
     container_name: ldapinator
     hostname: ldapinator
     restart: unless-stopped
     ports:
+      - "3268:3268"
       - "3269:3269"
     volumes:
-      - ./config.ini:/app/config.ini
+      - ./config:/app/config
 ```

+### Certificates
+If you want encrypted communications, you'll need a server.cert and matching server.key in ./config

+### Starting it up
-Now, do `docker-compose up -d` and point your web browser to http://your.host:3269
+Now, do `docker-compose up -d` and point your web browser to http://your.host:3268 for unencrypted or http://your.host:3269 for TLS encrypted.

 ## What does it look like?
 A monochrome color scheme in keeping with the minimalist approach of Ldapinator, featuring Material Design icons.